How To Get Prequalified For A Personal Loan

 Personal Loan Qualifications

-Personal loan requirements can differ between lenders, but here are the four main factors considered when approving or prequalifying a loan.
+Personal loan requirements can differ from one lender to another, but next up we’ll look at the four main personal loan qualifications of the borrower that lenders consider when approving or prequalifying a borrower for a loan.

 Credit Score

 Your credit score will be the most important factor in qualifying or prequalifying for a personal loan.
-The minimum credit score range often accepted for personal loans is 610 to 640, but this range doesn’t promise a favorable rate.
-For a good interest rate and more favorable terms, you’ll likely need a score higher than the minimum.
+The minimum credit score range that lenders typically accept for personal loan approval is 610 – 640 – and some lenders go as low as 580 or even, in rare cases, 500 – but no score in these ranges promises a favorable interest rate.
+For a good interest rate and more favorable repayment term, you’ll likely need a score higher than the minimum.

 Income

-Some lenders have a minimum income requirement for borrowers to ensure that borrowers can repay their loan amount.
-Required salaries can range from $20,000 to $45,000, but many lenders won’t disclose income requirements.
+Some lenders have a minimum income requirement to ensure that borrowers can repay their loan amount.
+Required salaries can range from $20,000 – $45,000, but many lenders won’t disclose their income requirements.
 They will, however, require proof of income through bank statements, tax returns, signed employer letters and possibly other types of documentation.
+You likely won’t need to provide this proof for standard prequalification.

-It’s worth noting that you can apply for a personal loan while self-employed.
+It’s worth noting that you can still apply for a personal loan if you’re self-employed.

 Payment History